 What Kinds of Cases Go to Rose Hill, IA Small Claims Court?

 You can always sue an individual Rose Hill, IA Small Claims Court if they live in Rose Hill, IA County.
 You can always sue a company in Rose Hill, IA Small Claims Court if their business is located in Rose Hill, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Rose Hill, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes